 Question 14: Write a note on Computation of Tax Liability of HUF.
 Answer: Tax liability of Hindu undivided family

 Hindu undivided family means any family which is Hindu by religion and its senior most male member is called karta and karta is responsible for control and management of HUF.
-Parental property / business etc received by karta shall be considered to be common property and taxability shall be as given below: Normal income of Hindu undivided family shall be computed at the normal slab rate as given below: Income shall be taxable at the slab rates given below:
+Parental property / business etc received by karta shall be considered to be common property and taxability shall be as given below: Normal income of Hindu undivided family shall be computed at the normal slab rate as given below:

-medine shan be taxable at the slab fates given below.
+Income shall be taxable at the slab rates given below:

 If total Income upto ₹3,00,000 Nil

 On next ₹3,00,000 5%

 On next ₹3,00,000 10%

 On next ₹3,00,000 15%

 On next ₹3,00,000 20%

 On Balance amount 30%

-Surcharge shall be applicable

-@ 10% if total income has exceeded ₹50 lakhs but unto ₹100 lakhs
+Suraharga shall ba annliaghla